Earning Through Carbon Markets in Agriculture USA

 Thanks to the growth of carbon markets and payments for ecosystem services (PES), American farmers can now earn money for practices that help fight climate change.
 In this guide, we’ll explore how these innovative systems are reshaping agriculture in the U.S., how farmers can participate, and what trends to expect in 2025 and beyond.

-Carbon Markets in Agriculture USA: How They Work
+How Carbon Markets Work in U.S. Agriculture

 A carbon market allows companies or governments to buy and sell carbon credits — measurable units that represent a reduction or removal of greenhouse gases from the atmosphere.